Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Methodology

-It is worth noting that for all nodes in the activity layer, we could simultaneously aggregate information from neighbors in the localized-activity layer and neighbors in the same layer by simply modifying the matrix $A^{CC^\prime}$ to:
+The learned representation $H^{C^{\prime}}$ is again concatenated with activity embeddings $e_C$ as the $\textsc{Gat}_C$'s input $e_{CC}={ }^{\top}$.
+It is worth noting that for all nodes in the activity layer, we can simultaneously aggregate information from neighbors in the localized-activity layer and neighbors in the same layer by simply modifying the matrix $A^{CC^\prime}$ to: